 In a hostel in Central America a year or two ago, I found myself in conversation with a Nicaraguan employee.
 We chatted in broken Spanglish about the Iran-Contra Affair, a shameful incident for the Reagan administration in which illegal arms deals with Iran were used to fund anti-communist Nicaraguan guerrillas.
 “It was awful – what they did to your country” I said, trotting out my learned response for whenever anyone mentions American imperialism “absolutely unbelievable”.
 He looked at me quizzically: “Why do you talk of America,” he asked, “when we were the ones that slit each other’s throats?”

 Anti-American sentiment is something I’ve grown up with.
-I learned about politics against the backdrop of the Iraq War, so for me the political villain of the piece was George W. Bush.
-Fast forward a decade or two and a family friend is standing in my kitchen announcing America to be the unholy spawn of Katie Hopkins and a dementor.
+I learned about politics against the backdrop of the Iraq War, and George W. Bush was usually the political villain of the hour.
+Fast forward a decade or two and a family friend is standing in my kitchen denouncing the US of A as the unholy spawn of Katie Hopkins and a dementor.
 “How can America lecture the Middle East” they declare, twirling a finger “when they’re responsible for 95 per cent of the world’s problems?”

 Are they though?

 But in certain parts of the British Left, anti-American rhetoric has taken on almost pantomime proportions.
-How have IS managed to gain such widespread territory?
+How have IS managed to gain such widespread territory in Iraq and Syria?
 America did it.
 How did the Ukraine situation rapidly escalate into a Cold War-esque clash of ideologies?
 America did it.
 How was Steven Spielberg allowed to commission a fifth Indiana Jones movie?
 Ok, America really did do that.

-What is more, you may even be doing the work of tyrants and dictators for them.
+What is more, you may even be doing the work of tyrants and despots for them.
 How easy it is to convince your people that America and Israel are to blame for all their ills, when Western press and left-wing politicians are saying the same thing.
 Iran’s oppressive theocracy, the failing socialist regime in Venezuela, Mugabe’s Zimbabwean dictatorship; all distract from their totalitarianism by scapegoating American encroachment.

 Journalist Nick Cohen addresses these concerns in his 2007 work ‘What’s Left?’.
 He points to leftist reactions post-9/11, arguing that many ignored the poisonous ideology of Al-Qaeda to emphasise American foreign policy.
 By doing so, he argues, they dismissed the attack as semi-understandable retribution for American crimes.
 I remember 9/11 vividly, and recognise elements of this thinking in my younger self.

-Rarely has it been so fashionable to point the finger of blame squarely at Uncle Sam: Donald Drumpf is tearing up the American Right, IS is decimating areas of the Middle East in a power vacuum of American creation, and American-made weaponry is wreaking havoc in Gaza and Yemen.
+Rarely has it been so fashionable to point the finger of blame squarely at Uncle Sam: Donald Trump is tearing up the American Right, IS is decimating areas of Iraq in a power vacuum partly of American creation, and American-made weaponry is wreaking havoc in Gaza and Yemen.
 Sometimes it is absolutely right to point that finger.
 At other times, it is merely easy.